 Organic polymer monoliths have been used extensively for separation and purification of molecules because of their excellent mass transfer properties and versatile surface modification.
-However, the organic polymer monolithic materials have the significant UV adsorption, which blocked UV-visible absorbance detection.
-Thus, we developed a novel disk-shaped mycotoxin immune-affinity monolithic microplate for quantification detection of mycotoxins.
-The concentric disk-shaped format allow the obscure organic monoliths capture mycotoxins and unobstructed UV-visible absorbance measurement performed in the same microplates.
-The limits of detection of 96 disk-shaped mycotoxin immune-affinity monolithic microplates were 161.73, 22.52, 0.14, and 0.21 μg·Kg-1 for Deoxynivalenol (DON), Zearalenone (ZEN), Aflatoxin B1 (AFB1), and Ochratoxin A (OTA), respectively, which meet well the requirements for detection of foodstuffs.
-The recovery rate ranges of the four mycotoxins were 87%-92%, 82%-89%, 78%-116%, and 83%-87% for DON, ZEN, AFB1, and OTA disk-shaped microplate, respectively, which proved that the disk-shaped monolithic microplates have good reproducibility for mycotoxin detection.
-In summary, the 96 disk-shaped mycotoxin immune-affinity monolithic microplate is a sensitive, accurate, stable, and convenient platform for detection of mycotoxin in agro-food.
+However, organic polymer monolithic materials have significant UV absorption, which blocked UV-visible absorbance detection.
+Thus, we developed novel disk-shaped mycotoxin immune-affinity monolithic microplates for quantitative detection of mycotoxins.
+The concentric disk-shaped format allows the obscure organic monoliths to capture mycotoxins and unobstructed UV-visible absorbance measurement was performed in the same microplates.
+The limits of detection of 96 disk-shaped mycotoxin immune-affinity monolithic microplates were 161.73, 22.52, 0.14, and 0.21 μg kg−1 for Deoxynivalenol (DON), Zearalenone (ZEN), Aflatoxin B1 (AFB1), and Ochratoxin A (OTA), respectively, which meet well the requirements for detection of foodstuffs.
+The recovery rate ranges of the four mycotoxins were 87–92%, 82–89%, 78–116%, and 83–87% for DON, ZEN, AFB1, and OTA disk-shaped microplates, respectively, which proved that the disk-shaped monolithic microplates have good reproducibility for mycotoxin detection.
+In summary, 96 disk-shaped mycotoxin immune-affinity monolithic microplates are a sensitive, accurate, stable, and convenient platform for detection of mycotoxins in agro-food.